rtansf/cubify/README.md

     binnedCube = cubify.autoBinCube('purchases', 'purchases_autobinned_2', ['TransactionDate','Qty','Price'], {'TransactionDate':'weekly'})

-If you examine the dimensions in binned cube, you will see the following new ones, "PriceBin", "PriceBin", "TransactionDateBin".
+If you examine the dimensions in binned cube, you will see the following new ones, "PriceBin", "QtyBin", "TransactionDateBin".
 Note that TransactionDateBin now uses weekly bins; the label is in the format [year]-[week number]:

     print binnedCube['distincts']